micropython/micropython/ports/esp8266/README.md

 to add toolchain bin directory to your PATH.
 Read esp-open-sdk's README for additional important information on toolchain setup.

+Travis builds, including releases are actually built using a specific esp-open-sdk binary.
+The location of the binary can be seen in the `.travis.yml` in the top-level directory of CircuitPython.
+This may be ahead of or behind the pfalcon repository, depending on the specific needs of CircuitPython.
+If your local system is binary-compatible with Travis (most Ubuntu and Debian based systems are), you can download the binary and skip building it locally.

 Add the external dependencies to the MicroPython repository checkout:
 ```bash
 $ git submodule update --init